MarkdenToom/NASA-blog/README.md

 # NASA-blogs
 A blog about recent NASA articles.
-View it *here*
+View it [here](https://nasablogdeployment.eu.pythonanywhere.com/).

 ## Notable features:
 ### **Admins can create and edit blog posts without using the admin panel**